Marti2405/Music-Genre-Classification/README.md

 predicted based solely on the analysis of its lyrical content?**

+## Research Paper
+The comprehensive research paper detailing the methodology, experiments, and findings of this project is included in the repository.
+Please refer to the [Research Paper](./paper.pdf) for an in-depth analysis of the project, including detailed descriptions of the methodologies employed, experimental setups, results, and discussions.

 ## Method

 The project leverages various techniques for data collection, preprocessing, feature engineering, and model development.
 The [dataset](https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information) comprises song lyrics with corresponding genre labels obtained from Kaggle (~5m).